Boluwat/Boluwat/README.md

 ## Projects:

-- Hospital Management System: Developed a scalable hospital management system platform using Node.js, hapi js, and MongoDB, Bcrypt, JWT,  allowing users to register patients, admit
-  patients in their hospital rooms, and also check out patients.
+- Hospital Management System: Developed a scalable hospital management system platform using Node.js, hapi js, MongoDB, Bcrypt, JWT, allowing users to register patients, admit patients in their hospital rooms, and also check out patients.
 - Logistics API: Built a logistics API that can track users' packages using Node.js, Typescript, and Sqlite.

 ## 📫 Get in Touch